 - Using a cotton swab/bud: You can also use a cotton bud to clean the inside of your dirty earpiece.
 Do this by twisting the cotton end in

 - The speaker or sensor might have gotten loose due to a drop or a screen repair.
 This can cause the iPhone ear speaker to stop working.
 Attempt to apply light pressure to the case surrounding the speaker.
 This indicates a faulty connection and a hardware problem.
-If your problem is still not resolved, it is likely a software problem.
+If your problem is still unresolved, it is likely a software problem.

 - Soft reset + volume buttons combo: If any of the above doesn’t work for you, try the followings:

-- Soft reset your iPhone using the appropriate button combination(This might fix it but if it doesn’t).
+- Soft reset your iPhone using the appropriate button combination(This might fix it, but if it doesn’t).
 Now go to>>settings>>sounds>>then start pressing the volume buttons.
-Press the volume down all the way and do the same thing for volume up.
+Press the volume down and do the same for the volume up.
 Make sure you do not leave the sound page.
-If you are successful with this, you will notice that volume will identify the sound as a ringer as against “headphones” when you got back to the main menu.
+If you are successful with this, you will notice that volume will identify the sound as a ringer against “headphones” when you return to the main menu.
 Once you notice this, it means you are successful.
 It worked for me when others failed.

-5. Do a full factory reset of your iPhone: If any of the above fails, then you can erase everything on your iPhone see if it fixes your issue
+5. Do a full factory reset of your iPhone: If any of the above fails, then you can erase everything on your iPhone to see if it fixes your issue

-- Please don’t wrap your iPhone’s earpiece arouund your iPhone.
+- Please don’t wrap your iPhone’s earpiece around your iPhone.
 If you do this often, after a while, the strain from the headphones wrapped around the iPhone on the end plugged into the headphone jack becomes so great that the entire headphone jack starts to pull away from the logic board.
-It’s OK to wrap your headphones around your iPhone, as long as you unplug them when you do.
+It’s OK to wrap your headphones around your iPhone as long as you unplug them when you do.